digital-asset/canton/UNRELEASED.md

 ```

 - `IdentityInitializationService.CurrentTimeResponse` returns the current time in microseconds since epoch instead of a Google protobuf timestamp.
+- Commands.DisclosedContract is enriched with `domain_id` which specifies the ID of the domain where the contract is currently assigned.
+  This field is currently optional to ensure backwards compatibility.
+When specified, the domain-id of the disclosed contracts that
+  are used in command interpretation is used to route the command submission to the specified domain-id.
+In case of domain-id mismatches,
+  the possible errors are reported as command rejections with the either `DISCLOSED_CONTRACTS_DOMAIN_ID_MISMATCH` or `PRESCRIBED_DOMAIN_ID_MISMATCH` self-service error codes.

 ## Until 2024-10-16 (Exclusive)